 A team from the D. A. Tsenov Academy of Economics participated in the Third Workshop under project ROBG00251 CBYSI in Craiova.

-Between April 20 and 22, 2026, the third workshop under the project Cross-Border Youth Safety and Inclusion: Modernizing Training Facilities and Developing a Comprehensive Best Practices Guide (Contract No. 183382/18.08.2025; Project ID: ROBG00251; Acronym: CBYSI) was held in Craiova.
+Between April 20 and 22, 2026, the third workshop under the project Cross-Border Youth Safety and Inclusion: Modernizing Training Facilities and Developing a Comprehensive Good Practices Guide (Contract No. 183382/18.08.2025; Project ID: ROBG00251; Acronym: CBYSI) was held in Craiova.
 The project is aimed at enhancing youth safety and social inclusion through the modernization of training facilities and the development of a comprehensive Good Practices Guide.

 The event brought together five representatives from the D. A. Tsenov Academy of Economics, as well as five experts from the lead partner, the Dolj County Police Inspectorate, and five representatives from the associated partner, the Dolj County School Inspectorate.